LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

    Natural and its blame for maximum benefits, the data indicates that both Transient blame information and Erasure stacktraces often suffice.
 Given the large cost of Natural (Takikawa et al. POPL 2016), theory has has shown itself to be of questionable value -- at this time.

-In sum our experiments reveal a mismatch between theory and practice where blame may or may not matter for real programs running on real implementations.
-This is in contrast to theoretical papers, which symbol-push small terms thru a reduction semantics in a tiny model of PLs (even if these models exhibit all essential attributes).
+In sum, our experiments reveal a mismatch between theory and practice where blame may or may not matter for real programs running on real implementations.
+This is in contrast to theoretical papers, which symbol-push small terms through a reduction semantics in a tiny model of PLs (even if these models exhibit all essential attributes).

 As a result, we expect to invest in two intertwined research efforts going forward: